Deep Time Detour

 More Than Dinosaurs

-This exhibition experience goes far beyond fossils.
-It’s designed to build community pride, honor a scientific legacy, and make prehistoric history accessible to everyone.
+Deep Time Detour goes far beyond fossils.
+The exhibition builds community pride, honors a scientific legacy, and makes Colorado’s prehistoric history accessible to everyone.

 Inspiring Wonder for Every Visitor

 This isn’t just a small museum upgrade.
 It’s an experience designed to spark wonder, curiosity, and connection.
-From young children with big imaginations to lifelong dinosaur fans, non-English speakers, and even those who think natural history isn’t their thing, everyone will find something here to engage, surprise, and enlighten them.
+From young children with big imaginations to lifelong dinosaur fans, non-English speakers, and even those who think natural history isn’t their thing, visitors of all backgrounds will find something here to engage, surprise, and inspire them.

 Honoring Legacy and Building Community

 By transforming this space, we honor Dr. Martin Lockley’s legacy and create a place where science feels approachable, discovery feels personal, and history comes to life.
-Rooted in accessibility and powered by community pride, this exhibition will share Colorado’s prehistoric story in a way that’s built to last, but can also evolve along with new discoveries.
+Rooted in accessibility and powered by community pride, Deep Time Detour shares Colorado’s prehistoric story in a way that’s built to last while continuing to evolve alongside new discoveries.

 As Martin wrote in one of his book dedications, “To all fellow travelers on the eternal trail, especially family, friends, colleagues, students, visitors, and a potential new generation of unruly dinosaur trackers: May the road be smooth and may you see farther down the trail than I ever will.”